OUDSL/arcgisstorymaps/index.md

 ![ArcGIS Story Map versions](/images/storymap05.PNG)

-We're going to be working with *Story Map Journal* during this tutorial, but I really encourage you to play around with all 8 versions.
+We're going to be working with *Story Map Journal* during this first section, but I really encourage you to play around with all 8 versions.

 They represent different graphical/stylistic variations on the same concept: a map (one that you've designed in the map builder as above) accompanied by multimodal content presented with a set of geographic relationships to the map you provide.
 For *Story Map Basic*, that content consists merely of a clean presentation window with a brief description of the map.
 Also, *Story Map Crowdsource (beta)* requires an ArcGIS subscription, but the National Parks Service has created [a great example](https://storymaps.esri.com/stories/2016/national-park-memories/index.html) of the power and poignancy of this application.